BrianSandiford/GitOps-Pipeline/README.md

 Jenkins must be up and running and Credentials plug-in installed in Jenkins

-Create SSH keys in your Jenkins EC2 instance 'ssh-keygen'
+Create SSH keys in your Jenkins EC2 instance `ssh-keygen`

 ## Finally
 A git push should trigger the build.